Solutions For Extremely Detailed Designs

 Has this ever happened to you?

 You have a super awesome piece of artwork that will be prefect for your patch design, and you just can’t wait to get your patches made so you can show them off.
-But when your embroidery company informs you that your design is too intricate and detailed to accurately translate into thread.
+But then you are told that your design is too intricate and detailed to accurately translate into thread.
 Do not dismay!
 You have options.

-First, you can allow one of the artists on staff to alter your design by removing some detail and increasing the size of the text.
-But this may not appeal to you, especially if you've already paid a graphic artist a lot of money for the design before you brought it to the embroidery company.
+First, you can allow one of our embroidery artists to alter your design by removing some detail and increasing the size of the text.
+But this may not appeal to you, especially if you've already paid a graphic artist a lot of money for the design before you brought it to us.

 If altering the design does not appeal to you, you may choose to increase the overall size of your patch.
 The larger the patch, the more detail can be achieved.
-This will however, also increase the price.
+However, this will also increase the price.
 Some customers have a fixed budget and/or a specific size requirement.
 Fortunately for them, there is still another option.

 You can change the production process to a woven patch or a printed patch.
 These will allow for significant amounts of detail at small sizes and will only create minimal alterations in pricing, unlike size changes.

 Woven Patches: two distinct sets of threads are interlaced to form a fabric that depicts your design.
 Woven patches are a great way to achieve photographic realism.
-Human faces, landscapes, motorcycles, and gradients and blends can be reproduced on smaller sized woven patches in a way that is only possible on embroidered patches that are over eight inches.
+Human faces, landscapes, motorcycles, and gradients and blends can be reproduced on smaller-sized woven patches in a way that is only possible on much larger embroidered patches.
 You don’t have to worry about the percentage of embroidery with woven patches.
-All of the threads are weaved together, and are not sewn onto a twill canvas like embroidered patches, therefore, they have only one set of prices.
+All of the threads are woven together, not sewn onto a twill canvas like embroidered patches.